msveshnikov/style-scanner/README.md

 ## Project Overview

-StyleScanner.online uses modern HTML, CSS, and responsive design techniques to deliver a seamless user experience on any device.
+StyleScanner.VIP uses modern HTML, CSS, and responsive design techniques to deliver a seamless user experience on any device.
 Focused on clarity, simplicity, and intuitive interactions, the application leverages AI to provide fashion evaluations and style suggestions.
 The current implementation is built as a static website contained in a single `index.html` file for simplicity and rapid iteration.

 ---